Permutations that separate close elements: A Proof of Theorem

 Secondly, moving southeast by one position (cylically), when not in the bottom row, increases the entry by $s+2$:

 Finally, moving northeast by one position (cylically), when not in the top row, increases the entry by $s$:

 We order the entries of $A$ into a cycle as follows.
 We begin at the entry $A_{0,0}$.
 If we are currently at the entry $A_{i,j}$, we move east unless: \begin{itemize} \item $j\equiv (\ell-1)-i\bmod \ell$ and $i<d-1$, when we move south east; \item $j\equiv (\ell-1)-i+1\bmod \ell$ and $i>0$, when we move north east. \end{itemize} Our cycle is well-defined, since $\ell>k\geq 2$.
-An example of this cycle is given on the right hand side of Figure~\ref{fig:A}.
+An example of this cycle is given in the lower part of Figure~\ref{fig:A}.
 When $d=1$ our array has a single row, and all our moves are east-moves.
 We note that southeast-moves are separated by at least $\ell-2$ east-moves (and the $d-1$ northeast-moves occur consecutively).
 Moreover the cycle visits all the entries of $A$.

 Define a function $\pi:\mathbb{Z}_n\rightarrow\mathbb{Z}_n$ by

 where the entries in $A$ on the right hand side are ordered using our cycle.
 Since every element of $\mathbb{Z}_n$ occurs in $A$, and our cycle visits all entries of $A$, we see that $\pi$ is a permutation.